BiChong-Jin/Distributed-Systems/Zookeeper.md

 - Availability

 - Partition Tolerance
-  - For example, two area, US and China, when the connection between them crashed, they still able seperately.
+  - For example, two area, US and China, when the connection between them crashed, although they are available in US and China seperatyle, but **Partition** happend, and the term Partition Tolerance is about how the system behave when partition happend, always, you have to give up consistency or Availability.

 ### Consistency model